SiIverHawk/Aria/README.md

 *** an issue with the tag "enhancement".

 *** Thanks again!
-Now go create something AMAZING! :D
+Now go create something AMAZING! : D

 ***